daodiseoanchor/anchor-docs/protocol/bonded-assets-bassets/bonded-luna-bluna.md

 The Lido DAO may deregister underperforming validators from the whitelist, disallowing bLuna minters from making new delegations to them.
 Following deregistration, the bLuna contract automatically redelegates existing delegations to a different, randomly selected validator.

-The Terra blockchain permanently disables validator addresses that have double signed a block (i.e. tombstoned).
+The Daodiseo blockchain permanently disables validator addresses that have double signed a block (i.e. tombstoned).
 Tombstoned validators are also deregistered, with their remaining delegations redelegated.
 The new address of the tombstoned validator can later be re-registered to the whitelist if necessary.

 ### Undelegation Batches